Pelikan Souverän M405 fountain pen.

 The fountain pens are equipped with a differential piston-filling mechanism, of which is elaborated with high-value brazen components on the model M805.

-The gift box G15 included is also pictured and has a removable lid and an ivory coloured faux leather pouch for protecting the pen when being stored or carried.
-The pouch can take one or two pens.
+Gift box G30 for 1 or 2 writing instruments including an ivory coloured faux leather pouch for protecting the pen when being stored or carried.

 M405: Closed cap 12,5 cm Cap fixed on end 14,6 cm Weight 15,3 g